 This communication is intended for information purposes only.
 This update has been prepared by ETF Capital Management, the portfolio manager of BMO Tactical Global Growth ETF Fund and represents their assessment at the time of publication.
 The views are subject to change without notice as markets change over time.
 The information contained herein is not, and should not be construed as, investment advice to any party.
 Investments should be evaluated relative to the individual's investment objectives and professional advice should be obtained with respect to any circumstance.
 The statistics provided in this presentation are based on information believed to be reliable, but BMO Investments Inc. cannot guarantee they are accurate or complete.
 BMO Global Asset Management is a brand name that comprises BMO Asset Management Inc., BMO Investments Inc., BMO Asset Management Inc. and BMO's specialized investment management firms.
-BMO Mutual Funds are offered by BMO Investments Inc., a financial services firm and separate legal entity from the Bank of Montreal.
-Commissions, management fees and expenses may be associated with mutual fund investments.
+BMO Mutual Funds are offered by BMO Investments.
 Please read the prospectus before investing.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.

 1 Benchmark is the return of the targeted portfolio 100% global equities hedged to Canadian dollars; 2 Beta is a measure of how a fund responds to moves in the broader market.
-A beta of greater than 1.0 suggests that the fund is less volatile.
+A beta of greater than 1.0 suggests that the fund is more volatile than the market, while a beta of less than 1.0 suggests that the fund is less volatile.
 3 Yield is the most recent income received by the fund in the form of dividends, interest and other income annualized based on the payment frequency, divided by the current market value of the fund's investments.
 4 Volatility is the annualized standard deviation which is a measure of risk.
 5 Upside/Downside is a statistical measure of how much of the fund performance a manager captured during up-markets or down-markets.
 Typically, an investor would prefer a higher upside capture and lower downside capture.
 The time period presented is since inception.
 6 Standard Deviation is a measure of risk that calculates the variation of a fund's performance around its average over a specific time period. ® "BMO (M-bar roundel)" is a registered trade-mark of Bank of Montreal, used under licence.
 ETF Capital Management is a registered trade name of Quintessence Wealth, a Portfolio Manager, Investment Fund Manager and Exempt Market Dealer registered with the Canadian Securities Administrators.